Van ECK Associates Corp Acquires 442,196 Shares of Patterson-UTI Energy, Inc. (NASDAQ:PTEN)

 A number of other large investors have also made changes to their positions in the business.
 BlackRock Inc. grew its stake in Patterson-UTI Energy by 4.2% in the 4th quarter.
 BlackRock Inc. now owns 29,143,312 shares of the oil and gas company’s stock valued at $153,294,000 after purchasing an additional 1,172,362 shares during the period.
 Wells Fargo & Company MN grew its stake in Patterson-UTI Energy by 42.4% in the 3rd quarter.
 Wells Fargo & Company MN now owns 6,917,815 shares of the oil and gas company’s stock valued at $19,716,000 after purchasing an additional 2,060,761 shares during the period.
 Massachusetts Financial Services Co.
 MA grew its stake in Patterson-UTI Energy by 1.4% in the 3rd quarter.
 Massachusetts Financial Services Co.
 MA now owns 4,245,299 shares of the oil and gas company’s stock valued at $12,099,000 after purchasing an additional 59,612 shares during the period.
 Charles Schwab Investment Management Inc. grew its stake in Patterson-UTI Energy by 2.3% in the 3rd quarter.
 Charles Schwab Investment Management Inc. now owns 1,683,452 shares of the oil and gas company’s stock valued at $4,798,000 after purchasing an additional 38,115 shares during the period.
 Finally, Aperio Group LLC grew its stake in Patterson-UTI Energy by 0.6% in the 4th quarter.
 Aperio Group LLC now owns 1,003,506 shares of the oil and gas company’s stock valued at $5,278,000 after purchasing an additional 6,324 shares during the period.
 Hedge funds and other institutional investors own 94.50% of the company’s stock.

 PTEN has been the subject of a number of recent analyst reports.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price objective on Patterson-UTI Energy from $3.00 to $6.00 in a research note on Tuesday, December 15th.
-Zacks Investment Research raised Patterson-UTI Energy from a “hold” rating to a “buy” rating and set a $7.00 price target on the stock in a research report on Wednesday, January 6th.
-Smith Barney Citigroup upped their price target on Patterson-UTI Energy from $3.00 to $6.00 in a research report on Tuesday, December 15th.
-Finally, Atb Cap Markets raised Patterson-UTI Energy from an “underperform” rating to a “sector perform” rating in a research report on Wednesday, December 9th.
+Zacks Investment Research upgraded Patterson-UTI Energy from a “hold” rating to a “buy” rating and set a $7.00 price objective for the company in a research note on Wednesday, January 6th.
+Atb Cap Markets raised Patterson-UTI Energy from an “underperform” rating to a “sector perform” rating in a research report on Wednesday, December 9th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell upped their price target on Patterson-UTI Energy from $3.00 to $6.00 in a research report on Tuesday, December 15th.
+Finally, Smith Barney Citigroup upped their price target on Patterson-UTI Energy from $3.00 to $6.00 in a research report on Tuesday, December 15th.
 Five research analysts have rated the stock with a sell rating, twelve have assigned a hold rating and two have issued a buy rating to the company.
 The company presently has an average rating of “Hold” and an average price target of $3.88.

 Patterson-UTI Energy (NASDAQ:PTEN) last issued its quarterly earnings data on Thursday, February 4th.
 The oil and gas company reported ($0.57) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.62) by $0.05.
 The business had revenue of $220.80 million for the quarter, compared to analysts’ expectations of $217.04 million.
 Patterson-UTI Energy had a negative return on equity of 16.24% and a negative net margin of 56.10%.
 The firm’s quarterly revenue was down 55.1% on a year-over-year basis.
 During the same quarter in the prior year, the firm posted ($0.44) EPS.
 On average, research analysts forecast that Patterson-UTI Energy, Inc. will post -2.28 earnings per share for the current fiscal year.